codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Codeship running build](../screenshots/first-build-running.png)

 We can access the build details by clicking the arrow on the right.
 Here we can follow the running build.

+By the way, if you ever need help, check out the Codeship documentation. [move mouse over documentation link] If you encounter any problems, contact the Codeship crew by clicking on the support links in the top-right or the bottom-right corner. [move mouse over support links]

 ![Codeship running build details](../screenshots/first-build-running-details.png)